DeepMind’s AI learns to generate realistic videos by watching YouTube clips

 As for the training data set (Kinetics-600), which was compiled from 500,000 10-second high-resolution YouTube clips originally curated for human action recognition, the researchers describe it as “diverse” and “unconstrained,” which they claim obviated concerns about overfitting.
 (In machine learning, overfitting refers to models that correspond too closely to a particular set of data and as a result fail to predict future observations reliably.)

-Trained on Google’s AI-accelerating third-generation Tensor Processing Units for between 12 and 96 hours, the team reports that DVD-GAN managed to create videos with object composition, movement, and even complicated textures like the side of an ice rink.
+The team reports that after being trained on Google’s AI-accelerating third-generation Tensor Processing Units for between 12 and 96 hours, DVD-GAN managed to create videos with object composition, movement, and even complicated textures like the side of an ice rink.
 It struggled to create coherent objects at higher resolutions where movement consisted of a much larger number of pixels, but the researchers note that, evaluated on UCF-101 (a smaller data set of 13,320 videos of human actions), DVD-GAN produced samples with a state-of-the-art Inception Score of 32.97.

 “We further wish to emphasize the benefit of training generative models on large and complex video data sets, such as Kinetics-600,” wrote the coauthors.
 “We envisage the strong baselines we established on this data set with DVD-GAN will be used as a reference point by the generative modeling community moving forward.
 While much remains to be done before realistic videos can be consistently generated in an unconstrained setting, we believe DVD-GAN is a step in that direction.”